Pillowkoh/51.502-System-Security/HW6/Q2_Report.md

 # How it works:

 This section will give details on each individual process of the implemented HoneyWords System.
-Note: We will use "clients" interchangeably with "users".
+Please refer to the video for demonstration of the entire process.
+(Note: We will use "clients" interchangeably with "users".)

 ## 1. Initialisation of Server